Benefits of Cold Process Soap vs Commercial Soap

 7. Supports Small Businesses and Artisans

 When you buy cold process soap, you're supporting small-batch makers who care about quality, sustainability, and customer satisfaction.
-You're not just buying soap—you're investing in craftsmanship and ethical business practices.

 How to Choose the Right Cold Process Soap for Your Skin